 Each year, the governor of Texas appoints one public university student from across the state to serve on the Texas Higher Education Coordinating Board, which oversees all public post-secondary education in the state of Texas.
-This year, Governor Greg Abbott appointed dual-degree LBJ School/Texas Law student Annie Jones.
+This year, Gov. Greg Abbott appointed dual-degree LBJ School/Texas Law student Annie Jones.

-“I was delighted and honored to be appointed as the student member of the Coordinating Board” Jones said.
-“Most of all, I am excited to be a part of the progress toward the state's strategic higher education goals.”
+"I was delighted and honored to be appointed as the student member of the Coordinating Board," Jones said.
+"Most of all, I am excited to be a part of the progress toward the state's strategic higher education goals."

 Jones is referring to the Coordinating Board's overarching goal that 60 percent of young Texans graduate with valuable certificates and degrees equipped with a marketable skillset and a manageable debt load by the year 2030.
 This bold plan, called the 60x30TX Plan, comes at a time when the state could face diminished incomes, resources and opportunities and will require the combined expertise and resources of many stakeholders.